 Outdoor space consists of several courtyards with picnic tables and ample seating, as well as Blueberry Falls with a landscaped garden, blueberry bushes and small waterfall.

-NIMBioS has Apple iMacs and Dell Windows-based machines, Linux servers with 80 Terabytes of backup and storage, access to many mathematical software packages and a 128-core Linux cluster.
+NIMBioS has Linux workstations and servers, with some Windows machines.
+NIMBioS has 80 Terabytes of backup and storage, access to many mathematical software packages, a 128-core Linux cluster, and a 56-core SMP.

 To find NIMBioS' new location on the campus map,